amedeedaboville/gix-of-theseus/README.md

 gix-of-theseus stackplot cohorts.json
 ```

+# Caveats
+This tool is faster because it doesn't re-implement the full feature set of Git of Theseus.
+Notably it doesn't:

+* collect author information, or anything but the year of the commit
+* plot the "memory" graph of commits
+* The only behavior is `--all-filetypes`: there is no filtering to "only source code files".
+This is coming but not a big priority.

+I plan on implementing some of these features, but they are not present yet.
+I don't find the author information valuable so I place a low priority on plotting it, "PRs welcome" if you really want it.

+Another important caveat:
+*  `.git-rev-ignore` files are not supported.

+As this is a custom blame implementation, several git features are not supported.
+Some of these can be filled in, but this tool is currently useful atm for a lot of repos and this doesn't seem to be a major issue.

+The stackplots generated are not 100% identical with the original's output.
+I would say they are 98% the same, which is fine for this type of analysis.

-#### Some speed comparison
+#### Some speed comparison for fun

-This is just for fun, to make the author feel good that they didn't waste all this time Rewriting It In Rust for nothing.
+This is just for fun, to make the author feel good that they didn't waste all this time Rewriting It In Rust.

-These are rough measurements using `time` on a M1 Max laptop, not real benchamrks.

-When Git of Theseus was taking too long for me to wait, I gave the ETA displayed in the progress bar (after waiting for it to stabilize) and marked that result with a `~`.
+These are rough measurements using `time` on a M1 Max laptop, not real benchmarks.
+When Git of Theseus was taking too long for to wait, I gave the ETA displayed in the progress bar (after waiting for it to stabilize) and marked that result with a `~`.

 | Repo | Original [s] | This repo [s] | Speedup |
 |:---|---:|---:|---:|